xp-forge/pivot/README.md

 ["2015-05-10", "00:00:48", "GOOD", 200, 95, "ETag: 214ceb4b-980-3a7bbd9630480"]
 ```

-We can the load this into our pivot table using the array offsets (*if we had a map, we could use its string keys - for objects we'll pass references to the getters*).
+We can the load this into our pivot table using the array offsets (*if we had a map, we could use its string keys; for objects we'll pass references to the getters and for more complex situations we can pass closures*).
 Putting it together, we get the following:

 ```php
 use io\streams\TextReader;